 Many people suffer from them, and squeezing them out is not only painful but also damaging to your skin.
 Although it might be rather satisfying, I highly suggest you avoid that method at all costs (even though sometimes we just can't help ourselves . . . myself included).

 I've been pretty blessed my whole life in that I really didn't need to wash my face excessively and never really had bad acne.
 After giving birth to my daughter, however, I noticed that I had a load of large blackheads covering my nose and was having breakouts pretty regularly, possibly due to hormones.
 So on my adventure to rid myself of this problem, I picked up quite a few tricks to clear out blackheads and minimize my pores.

 My issues are mostly in my T-zone (nose, forehead, and the skin next to nose), and this is true for a lot of people.
 If your skin is just oily and not very dry—and you're not noticing a build-up or anything when you wash—you may not need to exfoliate as often as others.
-I do so every other day and also follow up with another pore clearing and brightening face wash afterwards.
+I do so every other day and also follow up with another pore-clearing and brightening face wash afterward.

 My Favorite Exfoliator and Face Wash

 Personally, I use Posh BFF (Best Face Forever) Exfoliating Face Wash, along with Innisfree Brightening and Pore-caring Facial Cleanser.
 I have very sensitive skin, and for years I just thought it was normal to have a burning red face after washing.
 But that's absolutely not healthy!